-Bacteria culture was plated onto agar, forming a bacterial lawn.
-Plastic Petri dishes were filled to a depth of 4 mm with agar.
-Agar is an aqueous growth medium with a jelly-like consistency; it has a brown color due to its high-protein nutrient components.
+Bacteria culture was plated on agar plates, forming a bacterial lawn.
+Plastic Petri dishes were filled to a depth of 4 mm with agar, which is an aqueous growth medium with a jelly-like consistency.
 After cooling and solidification, dishes were inoculated with S. mutans using a spiral-plating technique.
-This was done in a Spiral Biotech Autoplate 4000, which resembles a phonograph record player, with a turntable that rotates the dish while a dispensing stylus applies the bacterial suspension.
-The bacterial concentration was 10^{6} - 10^{7} colony-forming units per milliliter suspension.
+This was done in a Spiral Biotech Autoplate 4000, which resembles a phonograph record player, with a turntable that rotates the dish while a dispensing stylus applies the bacterial solution.
+The bacterial concentration was $10^{6}$ - $10^{7}$ colony-forming units per milliliter suspension.
 The resulting spiral-shaped line formed a bacterial lawn covering the surface of the agar.
-A 12-mm diameter circle in the center of the dish was not inoculated.
+The 12-mm diameter center of the dish was not inoculated.